-For all installations that EXCEED 7" W.C.
-(1.74 kPa) gas pressure, a mandatory external gas supply regulator must be positioned as shown in Figure 2-8.
+An external gas supply regulator is recommended for all installations (other than Massachusetts) that exceed 7" W.C.
+(1.74 kPa) gas pressure, positioned as shown in Figure 2-8.
 No regulator is required for gas pressures below 7" W.C.
 (1.74 kPa) of pressure.
 Consult the local gas utility for detailed requirements concerning venting of the supply gas regulator.